SaeidDaliriSusefi/Air-Temperature-Monitoring/README.md

 pymannkendall – For performing non-parametric trend tests.

-matplotlib, pandas, sklearn, geopandas, and more – For visualization and data manipulation.
+matplotlib, pandas, geopandas, and more – For visualization and data manipulation.